-- Section 6quat(1) which is the principal mechanism used to provide relief for foreign taxes proved to be payable on income derived from a foreign source that is included in a resident's taxable income.
-Foreign taxes falling within this category do not qualify for the section 6quat(1C) deduction or the section 6quin rebate (see below). - Section 6quin which provides for relief for foreign taxes paid on South Africansourced service income included in a resident's taxable income.
-Foreign taxes falling within this category may also qualify for a deduction under section 6quat(1C) (see below) - in these circumstances the taxpayer may choose the rebate under section 6quin or the deduction under section 6quat(1C), not both. - Section 64N which provides for relief from foreign taxes paid on foreign cash dividends paid by a foreign company in respect of its shares listed on the JSE.
+Section 6quat(1) which is the principal mechanism used to provide relief for foreign taxes proved to be payable on income derived from a foreign source that is included in a resident's taxable income.
+Foreign taxes falling within this category do not qualify for a deduction under section 6quat(1C) (see below).
+Section 6quat(1) provides for the deduction of a rebate calculated under section 6quat(1A) in respect of foreign taxes against normal tax payable.

-Sections 6quat(1) and 6quin provide for the deduction of foreign taxes against normal tax payable.
-The sections are mutually exclusive.
+Section 64N which provides for relief from foreign taxes paid on foreign cash dividends paid by a foreign company in respect of its listed shares.66 Section 64N(1) provides for the deduction of certain foreign taxes against dividends tax on such a dividend.67

-Under section 6quat(1C) a resident may claim foreign taxes, that do not qualify for the section 6quat(1) rebate, as a deduction in determining taxable income.
+Under section 6quat(1C) a resident may claim certain foreign taxes, that do not qualify for the rebate under section 6quat(1), as a deduction in determining taxable income.
 That is, essentially, foreign taxes payable on South African-sourced amounts.